Link to:

 Principals | Vice-Principals | Teachers | Photos & Coordinates | Sources

-In April 1922, a construction contract was awarded to Williams & Ireland Company, and a one-storey, three-classroom brick structure was erected at a total cost of $37,000.
+In April 1922, a construction contract was awarded to Williams & Ireland Company, and a one-storey, three-classroom brick structure designed by architect Gilbert C. “Gil” Parfitt was erected at a cost of about $37,000.
 The school was sited on three acres of land backing onto Sturgeon Creek, on Glendale Avenue (later Glendale Boulevard).
-The brick structure included four classrooms and an auditorium, and was opened officially on 17 November 1922 by Robert Fletcher at a ceremony attended by William Dowell Bayley and citizens of the school district.
-There were 88 students in grades 1 to 10 under the supervision of three teachers: Inez Watson (grades 1 to 3), L. M. McLure (grades 4 to 6), and Teaching-Principal Gordon Scott (grades 7 to 10).
-Instruction at the grade 11 level was added the following year.
+The brick structure included four classrooms on the floor and a gymnasium in the basement, and was opened officially on 17 November 1922 by Robert Fletcher at a ceremony attended by William Dowell Bayley and citizens of the school district.
+There were 88 students in grades 1 to 10, with instruction at the grade 11 level added the following year.

-To accommodate the growing needs and demands on an aging structure, a new school was designed by the architectural firm of Smith Carter and Katelnikoff, and constructed by the Roziere Construction Company at a cost of $118,000.
-It opened on 13 March 1957 and, despite several local requests for use of the former school building, it was demolished by a Mr. A. Vincent at no cost to the School Board.
+To accommodate the growing needs and demands on an aging structure, a new eight-classroom school was designed by the architectural firm of Smith Carter and Katelnikoff, and constructed between 1956 and 1957 by the Roziere Construction Company at a cost of about $118,000.
+It opened on 13 March 1957 and, despite several local requests for use of the original school building, it was demolished by a Mr. A. Vincent at no cost to the School Board.

 Period